solislemuslab/bioklustering/readme.md

 **Note:** We recommend you use Google Chrome to render the website because different browsers might result in different interface and functionalities

-**Note:** When you run the website locally, you will have many changes to `.pyc` local files that you should discard prior to any commit with `git checkout -- <file>` and new untracked files created when running the website locally should be deleted prior to any commit if you intent to contribute to the website.

 ### Steps to test this website locally
 1. Make sure you are in a virtual environment.
 ```